CreadDiscans/ServiceDesigner/TUTORIAL.md

 - [Reactstrap](https://reactstrap.github.io/) : React Bootstrap 4 components

 ### React Icons
-> **React Icons** provides free open srouce icons for React framework.([React Icons](http://react-icons.github.io/react-icons/))
+> [React Icons](http://react-icons.github.io/react-icons/) provides free open srouce icons for React framework.
 > ![React Icons](./asset/img/reactIcons.gif)
-> It has **eight** type of icon libraries that you can use easily.
+> * It has **eight** type of icon libraries that you can use easily.
-> _Font Awesome_, _Ionicons_, _Material Design icons_, _Typicons_, _Github Octicons_, _Feather_, _Game Icons_, _Weather Icons_.
+> * _Font Awesome_, _Ionicons_, _Material Design icons_, _Typicons_, _Github Octicons_, _Feather_, _Game Icons_, _Weather Icons_.
 > * Set element's name as the name of icon from the libraries what you want to use.
 > * Then set size, color and other properties at the Property tab if you want.
 - [React Icons](http://react-icons.github.io/react-icons/)

 ### React Native
 > ![React Native](./asset/img/reactNative.gif)
-> Before using **React Native** element, set the screen as mobile by clicking one of the buttons from the bottom.
+> * Before using **React Native** element, set the screen as mobile by clicking one of the buttons from the bottom.
-> You can set the screen _to Portrait_ or _to Landscape_ easily through these buttons.
+> * You can set the screen _to Portrait_ or _to Landscape_ easily through these buttons.
-> Just click the button that you want to work with UI.
+> * Just click the button that you want to work with UI.
-> Then right-click and add element and input the name of compomnent what you need.
+> * Then right-click and add element and input the name of compomnent what you need.
-> You must input the name in this function also.

 ### RN Elements
+> [React Native Elements](https://react-native-training.github.io/react-native-elements/) provides UI toolkit for React Native framework.
 > ![RN Elements](./asset/img/reactNativeElements.gif)
-> 1. If you want to work with UI without missing any details, set the screen as mobile, just like [React Native](#react-native).
+> * If you want to work with UI without missing any details, set the screen as mobile, just like [React Native](#react-native).
-> 1. After that, right-click and add React Native element.
+> * After that, right-click and add React Native element.
-> 1. Set the property if it is necessary.
+> * Set the property if it is necessary.

-- [React Native Elements](https://react-native-training.github.io/react-native-elements/) : React Native UI Toolkit

 ### Delete
-> You can delete elements in this tab.
+> You can delete elements through this function.
 > If you input wrong name, just right-click, delete it and add new one!
->> * If you deleted some element and saved your file already, you have to add same element if you need it.
->> * So please be careful when you delete element.

 # Editor
 **Editor** tab is for managing properties.